sisittu99/Inception/README.md

 - Controllo directory containers: docker container exec -it https_server mkdir -p /etc/nginx/certs
 - Stoppare e rimuovere vecchio container: docker  container stop <nome-cntr> && docker rm <nome-cntr>
 - Entrare e controllare esistenza delle cartelle/file: docker container exec -it <cntr-id> sh

+MARIADB:

+MARIADB useful commands
+  mysql -uroot // To connect on mysql CLI
+  SELECT User FROM mysql.user; // To see all the users USE wordpress // To connect on your wordpress database mysqldump -u username -p databasename > filename.sql // To export the file mysql -uroot -p$MYSQL_ROOT_PASSWORD $MYSQL_DATABASE < /usr/local/bin/wordpress.sql // To import the file What are the steps to create your own Maria DB image Create a dockerfile

+Download mariadb-server && mariadb-client
+To run mariaDB on your container, you have to copy your .sh and the .sql on the /var/local/bin/ Give the right to execute your mysqld (which is the daemon for mysql) Launch your script to install mariaDB
+Then do a CMD to enable the database to listen to all the IPV4 adresses.
+Create a script (.sh file)

+mysql_install_db initializes the MySQL data directory and creates the system tables that it contains, if they do not exist In this script we downloaded Maria DB on the container, we have to install it and create the root user Then we launch the commandline to give all the privileges to the root user.
+The function GRANT from mysqlcli (sql command line) gives access (or all access) to a user.
+Create your file.sql

+2 options :
+You create the database, the user and you give all privileges to the user as malatini did You export your own wordpress.sql as I did (and Lea did !!!!)
+Step 1: Create your admin user on wordpress: You might don't know what it is, no prob!
+It means you will export your admin user from your database in order to put it in your .sql file.
+Go to your wordpress website (localhost:443) and create your user by using the same username and password as your .env file.
+Step 2: Export your admin user.sql You have to go on your mariaDB container and do the following command mysqldump -u 'username' -p 'databasename' > filename.sql it will export your user on the filename.sql, please change username, databasename by what you put in your .env file
+You have a file called filename.sql in your current directory "cat filename.sql" in your container and copy past to your .sql project.
+Your .sql is ready now to be imported
+Step 3: relaunch your docker-compose
+TADA you will be directly in your website by passing the phase of installation Wordpress without installation Commands to check if all is working
+	SHOW DATABASES; // show the databes
+	use 'wordpress'; // go in the wordpress databse
+	SHOW TABLES; // show all the tables from the database you selected SELECT wp_users.display_name FROM wp_users; // display username from wordpress database SELECT *  FROM wp_users; // select